JKC-Codes/eleventy-plugin-code-style-hooks/README.md

 ## Differences

 ### Official Plugin
 The [official syntax highlighting plugin](https://www.11ty.dev/docs/plugins/syntaxhighlight/) only applies to Markdown, Nunjucks and Liquid templates, the last two using shortcodes.
 Code Style Hooks uses a transform to look at all your HTML files and add Prism tags to all `code` elements automatically without shortcodes.
-This makes the official plugin more efficient but less convenient.
+This makes the official plugin more efficient but Code Style Hooks more convenient.

 See below for the differences in major options available:
 | Option | Official Plugin | Code Style Hooks |